plops/cl-cpp-generator2/README.md

 What I find important is that monstrosities like this are dealt with:
 `(static_cast<int>(((1) & ((v) >> (1)))))`.

+Maybe I have to tell paren* if the operators are to the left or to the right or on both sides of the current element?

 ## History
 cl-cpp-generator2 is the tenth in a series of code generators.
 It builds on the learnings and experiences from various other projects